davidmreed/davidmreed.github.io/_posts/2018-05-28-curious-boolean-nature.md

 If we populate these fields at the Organization level (`SetupOwnerId` = `UserInfo.getOrganizationId()`), we expect rightly that the values at the Organization level will cascade down to the User level, if they're not overriden.
 And for `Test__c`, our text field, that's true.
 If we set that field to `"foo"` at the Organization level, and `null` at the User level, sure enough our `Instance_Settings__c.getInstance()` value will inherit the Organization's value `"foo"`.

 But Booleans work differently, because they're treated as binary-valued here - they're never `null`.
-So a `true` value for `Run__c` will never cascade down to the User or Profile level of our Custom Setting.
+So a `true` value for `Run__c` will never cascade down to the User or Profile level of our Custom Setting if an instance is populated at that level.
 The instances at those levels always have `false` set for that Checkbox field if we don't explicitly populate `true` upon creation *at that setup level*.

     Instance_Setting__c s = new Instance_Setting__c();
     s.Test__c = 'So say some';